denten-courses/technologies-of-dissent/2017-fall/README.md

 will ground our practical explorations.

-This course advances research in computational culture studies understood both as the study of computational culture and as computational approaches to the study of culture and society.
+This course advances research in computational culture studies understood both as *the study of computational culture* and as *computational approaches to the study of culture and society*.
 In addition to traditional reading, discussion, and writing components of the class, participants are expected to work on a semester-long data-driven lab-based research project.
 Students and scholars from any field, at any stage of their academic or professional career, and at all levels of technical and critical proficiency are welcome to attend.

 ## Course Requirements and Grading

-- 25%     Class participation
-- 25%     Online participation
+- 20%     Class & Online Participation<sup>†</sup>
-- 25%     Midterm annotated biblio
+- 20%     Weekly Lab Assignments
+- 15%     Midterm Exam (Passage IDs covering the reading)
-- 25%     Final project proposal
+- 25%     Final Exam (Passage IDs covering the reading)
+- 20%     Final Project (individual or group, to be approved by instructor)

+<sup>†</sup>: Concise weekly forum posts responding to the reading, asking
+questions / sharing expertise regarding the lab assignments.

 ## Academic Integrity